fafalone/WinDevLib/README.md

 ## Updates

+**Update (v2.3.35):** IShellIconOverlay had incorrect pIndex params in both methods.
+This didn't effect 32bit projects as pointers were the same size as the index.

 **Update (v2.3.32):** Fixed GWL_* duplicate error and LARGE_INTEGER restored to hipart/lowpart for compatibility; ULARGE_INTEGER still uses quadpart if desired.